nsmp-dev/NeuroScreeper/README.md

-robust self-timing and visualization high stability - very little errors tight timing - never times out
+robust self-timing and visualization high stability - very little errors tight timing - never times out do it raw - no TS, no compilation, no syntactic sugar, just normal modules using state machine patterns

 # Roles
 ## attacker